multisig-labs/ceres/ARCHITECTURE.md

         source: "new_source",
         path: "/data",
         method: "post",
+        body: {
+            start: 0
-        body: {start: 0}, //only valid on POST and PATCH
+        }, //only valid on POST and PATCH
         args: [], // act as query args
         title: "Get data from a REST POST",
         desc: "Lorem ipsum",